 Third parties illegally distribute and sell counterfeit versions of our products.
 We believe these counterfeit products are inferior to our authentic products and could pose safety risks that our authentic products would not otherwise present to consumers.
 Consumers could confuse counterfeit products with our authentic products, which could damage or diminish the image, reputation and value of our brand and cause consumers to refrain from purchasing our products in the future.

 Products sold to professional salon distributors are meant to be sold to and used exclusively by salons and salon professionals or sold exclusively to the retail consumers of these salons.
 Our products have been and may continue to be sold to sales outlets other than the intended salons and salon professionals, such as to general merchandise retailers or unapproved outlets.
-Diverted products sold in such unapproved outlets may impact consumers' perceptions of the prestige nature of our products.
-Further, in some instances, these diverted products may be old, damaged or otherwise adulterated.
+Diverted products sold in such unapproved outlets may be old, damaged or otherwise adulterated or may impact consumers' perceptions of the prestige nature of our products.
 Diversion may result in lower net sales of our products if consumers purchase diverted products or choose to purchase products manufactured or sold by our competitors because of any perceived damage or diminishment to the image, reputation or value of our brand resulting from such diversion.
+Further, diversion impacts our ability to maintain the price integrity of our brand, which may lead to a decrease in customer confidence in our brand.

 Brand / Reputation1 | 2.0%